What is the Meaning of a Conditional Gift Deed?

 There are two types of conditional gift deeds made, which can be effective as per the law provisions if executed correctly.
 These are as follows:

-• Condition precedent gift: In this type of conditional gift deed, the donee must meet the requirements or conditions before accepting the transfer of immovable property from the donor.
+• Condition Precedent Gift: In this type of conditional gift deed, the donee must meet the requirements or conditions before accepting the transfer of immovable property from the donor.
 The conditional gift deed should have a reasonable need that can be achieved to take effect.

-• Condition subsequent gift: This type of conditional gift deed requires the donee to follow the conditions after the transfer for the next interval.
+• Condition Subsequent Gift: This type of conditional gift deed requires the donee to follow the conditions after the transfer for the next interval.
 The gift deed will be revoked in case there is any violation or breach of the agreement.

 A Valid Conditional Gift Deed